Modified Norms of Interest Equalization Scheme for MSME exporters

 Interest Equalization Scheme for Pre and Post-Shipment Export Credit

 The Interest Equalization Scheme (IES) was first implemented on 1st April 2015 to provide pre and post-shipment export credit to exporters in rupees.
-An eligible exporter has to submit a certification of the external auditor to the concerned bank to claim this benefit.
-Banks provide Interest Equalization Scheme benefit to the eligible exporters and claim a reimbursement of the same from the Reserve Bank of India based on the external auditor certification furnished by the exporter.
+An eligible exporter has to submit a certification from the external auditor to the concerned bank to claim this benefit.
+Banks provide Interest Equalization Scheme benefits to the eligible exporters and claim a reimbursement from the Reserve Bank of India based on the external auditor certification furnished by the exporter.
 The scheme helps the identified export sectors to be internationally competitive and to achieve a higher level of export performance.

 Interest Subsidy Scheme Extension